oldfartdeveloper/solitaire/doc/proposedFeatureChanges.md

 TODO

 1. Consider using keyboard modifier keys to add functionality (such as pressing 'shift' to show available targets for the current terminal position).

+### Tactics

+Define tactics as intelligent key sequences to move cards around.
+This is a primary strategy to have the game automate intelligent game playing.

+An idea: users will eventually start using tactics.
+When a user manually uses a particular tactic, ask the user whether he'd like the intelligent command for the tactic as a shortcut.